cmgonzales/graphQL/README.md

-graphql practice with included api
+graphql practice with local api